Accessing data in external data platforms

-Remote lakehouse platforms enable continuous data ingestion and processing, allowing organizations to capture, store, and analyze data as it flows through their systems.
+External data platforms enable continuous data ingestion and processing, allowing organizations to capture, store, and analyze data as it flows through their systems.
 These platforms act as a central nervous system for real-time data, connecting various data sources and making sharing data immediately available for analytics.

-How remote lakehouse integrations work
+How external data platforms integrations work

-Third-party lakehouse platforms automatically convert remote data into query-ready table formats such as Apache Iceberg.
+External data platforms automatically convert remote data into query-ready table formats such as Apache Iceberg.
 This zero-copy approach, often called "data federation" or "query federation," eliminates the need for traditional data pipelines by:

 - Capturing sharing data from various sources (applications, IoT devices, databases, etc.)